Metta Sandiford-Artest: Return to the Lakers (2015–2017)

 On September 24, 2015, World Peace signed with the Los Angeles Lakers, returning to the franchise for a second stint.
 On November 6, 2015, he made his season debut in a 104–98 win over the Brooklyn Nets, playing 17 minutes with a plus-minus of 12.
 Teammate Kobe Bryant praised him for his impact on "everybody on the floor defensively."

 On September 21, 2016, World Peace re-signed with the Lakers.
 On April 11, 2017, World Peace scored a team-leading 18 points in the second half to help the Lakers extend its longest winning streak in four years to five games with a 108–96 victory over the New Orleans Pelicans.
 He had the ball in his hands with the crowd on its feet for the Lakers' final possession in what was potentially his final game at Staples Center.
 During the game, he got his 1,716th and 1,717th career steals to move past Ron Harper for 22nd place in NBA history.

 New Orleans Gators (2017)

 During the offseason, World Peace played with the New Orleans Gators of the Global Mixed Gender Basketball (GMGB) League.

 San Diego Kings (2019)

-In 2019, World Peace signed a one-day contract with the San Diego Kings of American Basketball Association to bolster their squad against the four-time defending league champion Jacksonville Giants.
+In 2019, World Peace signed a one-day contract with the San Diego Kings of the American Basketball Association to bolster their squad against the four-time defending league champion Jacksonville Giants.